d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-gluon.md

 # Concise Implementation of Recurrent Neural Networks
 :label:`sec_rnn_gluon`

-While :numref:`sec_rnn_scratch` was instructive to see how recurrent neural networks are implemented, this is not convenient or fast.
-The current section will show how to implement the same language model more efficiently using functions provided by Gluon.
-We begin as before by reading the 'Time Machine" corpus.
+While :numref:`sec_rnn_scratch` was instructive to see how recurrent neural networks (RNNs) are implemented, this is not convenient or fast.
+This section will show how to implement the same RNN models more efficiently using functions provided by Gluon.
+We begin as before by reading the "Time Machine" corpus.

 ```{.python .input  n=1}
 import d2l